 Retreating is fine

-Alternatively, you can always flee.
+Alternatively, and especially if you're avoiding save scumming, you can always flee.
 Once a character is out of range of the enemy, you can click flee, and they’ll respawn at the nearest waypoint.
 In the middle of a battle, it can be tricky to get far enough away from foes, so it’s worth investing in tricks that make escape easier.
 Teleportation, flight and the Tactical Retreat ability are all boons when you just need to get the hell out of there.

 Environmental effects are handy and deadly